 When making a shopping list for a keto diet, there are a handful of categories to focus on such as proteins, healthy fats, nuts and seeds, and condiments.
 Focus on these buckets and you’ll be good to go.
 We’re sharing our favorite product recommendations below, but you can also head to our Ketogenic Diet page to find even more products to love.
 (It’s basically like having your own keto grocery store.)

 Here’s a tip: Be sure to fill your water glass to the brim and stay hydrated.
 Since a keto diet doesn’t include as much fiber, constipation is a potential side effect but extra fluids can help move things along.
-Without further ado, here’s what you need to build a keto meal plan and shopping list.
+You can also add fiber supplements to your keto grocery list.
+Without further ado, here’s what you need to build a keto shopping list and meal plan.

 You’ve probably heard the advice about sticking to the perimeter of a supermarket where the fresh produce, proteins, and dairy items are stocked.
 When it comes to how to go keto grocery shopping, this advice still stands.
-Much of what works for keto—chicken or beef, vegetables, and eggs—are found on the edges of a market.
+Much of what works for a keto grocery list—chicken or beef, vegetables, and eggs—are found on the edges of a market.
 Exceptions include certain condiments, nuts and seeds, and shelf-stable healthy fats like EVOO or coconut oil.
 Our recommendation?
 Shop ThriveMarket.com and save yourself a trip!

 Ever asked yourself: “What can I eat on a ketogenic diet?”
 Wonder no more!
 We’re listing everything from condiments to veggies, plus all the proteins worth stocking up on.